dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - implement forced save?
 [5:35PM]
 - save override?
 [5:35PM]
 - make sure when disaster happens, the data is saved!
 [5:35PM]
+- end did not auto save the record?
+[5:47PM]
+- reset button (fixed) [5:47PM]
+- resume a study after crash? continuously save record?
+[5:47PM]
+- hold mouse to drop a pin is not obvious (and has issue)

 ***** Working
 - should call the off-screen location x, not subway
 - fix the max base length
-- resume a study after crash? continuously save record?
 - Have myself try the tests and log the time (repeated measure data analysis)

 Issues after my trials: